gogama/httpx/FAQ.md

   response with an equivalent response or modify the response fields.
-  If the response body reader is altered, it must be replaced by a new, unclosed, reader *and* the event handler is responsible for ensuring the old body reader is fully read and closed.
+  If the response body reader is altered, it must be replaced by a new, unclosed, reader *and* the event handler is responsible for ensuring the old body reader is fully read and closed to avoid leaking connections.

 ### 5. What are plugins?